Isometry-Dual Flags of Many-Point AG Codes: Introduction

-The article is organized as follows.
-In Section 2 we collect some results on function fields and generalized Weierstrass semigroups.
-In section 3 we work out relations among the sets $\widehat{H}_{\bf \bb}, \widehat{H}_{\bf \bb}^*$ and the generalized Weierstrass semigroups $H(P)$ and $\widehat{H}(P, {\bold Q}_t)=\widehat{H}(P, Q_1, \ldots, Q_t)$.
-For a general flag of algebraic geometry codes on many points over a function field, in Section 4, conditions to obtain a flag are proved, see Theorem \ref{t:isodual}.
-In Section 5 we introduce two kinds of AG codes $C_\mathcal L(D, aP+{\bf G_\bb})$ in many points over Kummer extensions and, for each one of them, we give conditions to an integer $a$ to be in $\widehat{H}_{\bf \bb}^*$ and investigate the isometry-dual property.
+In Section 4 we prove conditions to obtain flags satisfying the isometry-dual property for general algebraic geometry codes on many points over a function field, see Theorem \ref{t:isodual}.
+In Section 5 we introduce two kinds of AG codes on many points over Kummer extensions and, for each one of them, we characterize the integers $a$ that belong to $\widehat{H}_{\mathbf {\bb}}^*$ and investigate the isometry-dual property.